On this page

 C.C.
 Chapman

-Your internship is an experiential learning opportunity where you can practice the skills and expertise that you have acquired in your classes in a work setting.
-The internship for academic credit course allows you to grow professionally and personally by using your internship as a platform for developing a deeper understanding of the industry you are working in, set learning objectives for your internship and reflecting on how you have (or have not) accomplished those learning objectives, and getting valuable feedback from your supervisor as part of your learning experience.
-This course focuses on guiding your learning in your internship in a manner that promotes reflection and furthers your understanding of how our liberal arts and business education are valuable tools in your future career.
-You should have arranged an internship prior to the start of the course.
+A business internship is an experiential learning opportunity where you can practice the skills and expertise you have acquired in your classes in a real-world environment.
+An internship for academic credit allows you to grow professionally and personally by using your internship as a platform for developing learning objectives and reflecting on how you have (or have not) accomplished those learning objectives.
+This course focuses on guiding your learning in your internship to promote reflection and further your understanding of how our liberal arts and business education are valuable tools in your future career.

 Asynchronous